-N. Americans with Disabilities Act - Access Expenditures
+O. Americans with Disabilities Act - Access Expenditures

-For taxable years beginning from and after December 31, 2017, a subtraction is allowed for eligible business access expenditures paid or incurred during the taxable year to comply with the requirements of the Americans with disabilities act of 1990 or A.R.S.
+A subtraction is allowed for eligible business access expenditures paid or incurred during the taxable year to comply with the requirements of the Americans with Disabilities Act of 1990 or A.R.S.
 Title 41, chapter 9, article 8 by retrofitting developed real property that was originally placed in service at least ten years before the current taxable year.
-(A.R.S. §§ 43-1022 and 43-1024) On line 36, include the amount of eligible expenditures paid or incurred during the tax year.
+(A.R.S. §§ 43-1022 and 43-1024)